Rubina-Bansal/Analytics-Projects-Python-/README.md

 # Movie-Industry-Analysis
+The dataset of the Movie Industry was taken from Kaggle.
-In this project we generate some interesting insights of the Movie Industry
+Link to dataset https://www.kaggle.com/datasets/danielgrijalvas/movies.
+The data id from a period of 1980 -2020.
+We generate some interesting insights of the Movie Industry.